alesiong/codec-rust/README.md

 2. bug fixes in parser
 3. usage
 4. codec aliases/scripts (implement it as super-meta codec)
-5. new codecs: i.e. if, system
+5. new codecs: i.e. if
 6. plugins